devops524/terraform-aws/readme.txt

         terraform init   --> initiate the provider binaries.
         terraform plan   --> snapshot of complete infra that will be created.
-        terraform apply -no-color -auto-approve. --> this is for creating the infrastrucutre. terraform destry --> to destroy the infrastructure that is created.
+        terraform apply -no-color -auto-approve. --> this is for creating the infrastrucutre. terraform destroy --> to destroy the infrastructure that is created.